-Mother-daughter team Christine Mori and Alexis Spieldenner are a dynamic duo committed to fulfilling their dream of making Niagara-on-the-Lake an international destination for world-class music and innovative concert experiences of the highest calibre.
+Mother-daughter team Christine Mori and Alexis Spieldenner are a dynamic duo committed to producing extraordinary concert experiences in the Niagara Region.

 Upon graduation from Juilliard, Christine began her career with the Florida Orchestra where she performed as Principal Pianist for 30 years.
-She performed solo concert with artists ranging from Isaac Stern to Branford Marsalis and worked along such notable artists as Marvin Hamlisch, Henri Mancini, Steve Allen, Victor Borge, Roberta Flack, Bobby McFerrin, as well as world-renowned classical violinists Shlomo Mintz, Robert McDuffie, Dene Olding and Nigel Kennedy.
+She performed solo concert with artists ranging from Isaac Stern to Branford Marsalis and worked along such notable artists as Marvin Hamlisch, Henri Mancini, Steve Allen, Victor Borge, Roberta Flack, Bobby McFerrin, as well as world-renowned classical violinists Robert McDuffie, Dene Olding, Joseph Silverstein, and Nigel Kennedy.

 As an educator, she is committed to promoting the love of music and coaching aspiring young musicians.
 She has accompanied and mentored hundreds of pianists and instrumentalists throughout her career.

-Bravo Niagara! begins a new chapter in Christine's musical career that reconnects her with her Canadian roots.
-She is excited to bring her experience, passion and love of music to the community of Niagara-on-the-Lake and hopes that her innovative approach to the concert-going experience will attract new audiences and ensure a life-long appreciate of the arts.
+Bravo Niagara! began a new chapter in Christine's musical career that reconnects her with her Canadian roots.
+She brings her experience, passion and love of music to the community of Niagara-on-the-Lake and hopes that her innovative approach to the concert-going experience will attract new audiences and ensure a life-long appreciate of the arts.